LiteCore/framework/NoNonsenseCoding.md

 		doSomethingWith($_POST['countryCode']);

-# No Yoda Conditions
+# No Yoda Conditions - Strange nonsense this is

 Unless a galaxy far from, you are.
-Expressions like Yoda, you should not.
+Expressions like Yoda, you do should not.

 Avoid: